 Course objective and scope

-This 1-day hazard awareness course offers the opportunity for delegates to gain a basic understanding of fires and explosions through a combination of practical demonstrations and lectures.
-The emphasis of the day is on the first-hand experience gained from being able to see and feel the effects of the hydrocarbon releases.
-This is supported by presentations, videos and case studies designed to provide an overview of major accident hazards and a basic understanding of mechanisms of fires and explosions.
-The course is accredited by the IChemE.
+The emphasis of the day is on the first-hand experience gained from being able to see and feel the effects of hydrogen releases in accident scenarios.
+This is supported by presentations, videos and case studies designed to provide an overview of hydrogen major accident hazards.
+The presentations will provide a basic understanding of mechanisms involved in fires and explosions to show where the differences between hydrogen and natural gas matter.